Overview

 -

 Before proceeding, you must plan your security strategy to ensure that access tokens are only allocated in a predictable way.
 To control how your cloud provider issues access tokens, you must define at least one condition, so that untrusted repositories can’t request access tokens for your cloud resources.
-For more information, see "Configuring the OIDC trust with the cloud."
+For more information, see About security hardening with OpenID Connect.

 Adding the identity provider to HashiCorp Vault